Andhra Pradesh: Man Killed in Suspected Honor Killing

 Police registered a case under BNS Section 103 (1) and initiated further investigation.

-The accused are at large and police have deployed special teams to trace and apprehend them, Divya said.
+The accused are at large and police have deployed special teams to trace and apprehend them, Vidhya said.